pvanny1124/intro-to-git/readme.md

-#initialize git in a directory
+initialize git in a directory:

     git init
+    --Only do this in directories that you want to push to git --don't make the mistake of initializing git in the whole workspace

-#Add files to staging area
+Add files to staging area:

     git add <filename>

-#remove files from staging area
+remove files from staging area:

     git reset HEAD <filename>

-#add files of a certain type to staging area
+add files of a certain type to staging area:

     git add *.<extension>

-#add all files to staging area
+add all files to staging area:

     git add -A

-#commit
+committing:

     git commit -m "<message>"

-#see whats tracked/untracked
+see whats tracked/untracked:

     git status

-#check the history of commits
+check the history of commits:

          git log
+        --to flashback into a previous commit, use git checkout <commit hash>
+        --to come back to the most recent commit, use git checkout master

-#create hidden files
+create hidden files:

-    .<name>.<extension>
+        touch .<name>.<extension>

-#gitignore
+         --to list all hidden file use: ls -a

+gitignore:

-    create .gitignore and write files in this that you want to ignore from staging area
+        create .gitignore with touch .gitignore, and write files in this that you want to ignore from staging area

-#Git branches
+GIT BRANCHES:

-    #list all branches
+list all branches:

         git branch

-    #create a new branch
+create a new branch:

         git checkout -b <name of branch>
             -switches to new branch automatically

-    #switch branches
+switch branches:

         git checkout <branch-name>

-    #merging branches
+merging branches:

         git merge <branch you want to merge>

-    #removing branches
+removing branches:

         git branch -d <branch to delete>

-#linking github
+linking github:

         git remote add origin <url to repository>

-    #check if the origin was added
+check if the origin was added:

         git remote -v

-    #push to github
+push to github:

         git push -u origin <branch>